 Although praying mantis species are normally harmless to humans; females have been known to consume their male counterparty.
 She may even decapitate her mate before they even engage in mating.

-Although spiders are its main predator, the larger the mantis is, the most likely it is to escape their webs.
+Although spiders are its main predator, the larger the mantis is, the most likely it is to escape webs.
 And it looks like it’s doing just fine, with its population listed as Least Concern.

 #4.
 Black Widow